Working with Query Parameters in C# HttpClient

 }

-While POST requests typically send data in the request body, you can also include query parameters in the URL.
-Here's how to do it:
+For POST requests, data is usually sent in the request body, but you can also add query parameters to the URL.
+Here's how:

 using System;